0dataapp/small-web-app-ring/README.md

 <a href="https://ring.0data.app/#random" target="_blank"><img src="https://ring.0data.app/identity.svg" width="24" align="left" hspace="4" role="presentation" /> Part of the Small Web App Ring</a>
 ```

-## License

-The code is released under a [Hippocratic License](https://firstdonoharm.dev), modified to exclude its use for surveillance capitalism and also to require large for-profit entities to purchase a paid license.

 ## Questions

 Feel free to reach out on [Mastodon](https://merveilles.town/@rosano) or [Twitter](https://twitter.com/rosano).